ArdenJ/audioplayer/README.md

 npm start
 ```

-A live demo of the project can be viewed on Codesanbox [here](https://codesandbox.io/s/github/ArdenJ/audioplayer).
+A live demo of the project can be viewed on Codesandbox [here](https://codesandbox.io/s/github/ArdenJ/audioplayer).

 ## Using this project as a component